Special Education Needs & Disability

-Students with Special Educational Needs and those with Disabilities (SEND) are helped to access the National Curriculum through mainstream lessons.
+Students with Special Educational Needs and those with Disabilities (SEND) are helped to access the national curriculum through mainstream lessons.
 Some students may need additional support of our foundation learning class, which enables students to progress and develop across various subjects with the support of specialist deliverers.
 We have high aspirations and a determination to develop independence, recognising that this is the most reliable route to excellent educational progress.

-The Special Education Needs and Disability Coordinator (SENDCo) manages SEND throughout the Academy, supported by the Senior Leadership Team and the SEND Governor.
+Our Special Education Needs and Disability Coordinator (SENDCo) manages SEND throughout the Academy, supported by the Senior Leadership Team and the SEND Governor.

 A whole-academy approach